Providers

 CLICK HERE TO READ MORE ABOUT JAMIE

-Jamie Kelley, ARNP is a recent transplant to Spokane from the New Orleans, Louisiana area.
-She grew up in Laplace, Louisiana before relocating to the Mississippi Gulf Coast where she developed her skill at making gumbo.
-She obtained her Bacherlors in Science of Nursing from the University of Southern Mississippi and worked for 6 years as an Intensive Care Unit (ICU) Registered Nurse (RN) before focusing on preventative medical management and going back to school to be a Nurse Practitioner.
-Jamie graduated from the University of South Alabama with a Masters of Science in Nursing and a certification as a Family Nurse Practitioner (FNP).
+Jamie Kelley, ARNP is a southern transplant to Spokane from the New Orleans, Louisiana and Mississippi Gulf Coast area.
+She obtained her Bachelors in Science of Nursing from the University of Southern Mississippi.
+She was accepted into an Intensive Care internship out of nursing school and continued in the ICU as a registered nurse for another six years.
+Feeling led to focus on preventative medicine, Jamie returned to school to become a Nurse Practitioner by attending the University of South Alabama and graduated in 2014 with a Masters of Science in Nursing.

-When she is not at work, Jamie enjoys spending time with family and friends, listening to music, dancing, candle making and kiteboarding.
+When she is not at work, Jamie enjoys hiking, spending time with family, cooking a mean gumbo, listening to music, and being a mom.

 *WA Telemedicine Trained